Skip to main content

 Exposing products to cyclic temperature changes to simulate real-world temperature variations and test the resilience of materials and components to thermal stress.

-Subjecting products to sudden shocks and vibrations to simulate conditions encountered during transportation and operation, ensuring that they can withstand mechanical stresses without damage.
+Subjecting products to sudden shocks and vibrations to simulate conditions encountered during transportation and operation, ensuring they can withstand mechanical stresses without damage.

 Evaluating the integrity of product under different pressure conditions to ensure thay can operate safely and effectively in high-pressure environments.